sophie-katz/prelude/core/db/README.md

 yarn workspace @core/db run generate-entities
 ```

-**NOTE:** Entities are generated off of the `portobello_dev` database, so make sure that this is fully migrated before running this.
+**NOTE:** Entities are generated off of the `prelude_dev` database, so make sure that this is fully migrated before running this.